ned14/tnfox/ReadMe.txt

 by Niall Douglas

 For full documentation, please consult the index.html file.
+Note that TnFOX incorporates a number of third party libraries into itself (especially on Windows - see its build page in the documentation for details).
+On all platforms, it includes v3.3.17 of SQLite3.

 Issues:
 -=-=-=-